playn/playn.github.io/docs/setup.md

 ### HTML5 backend

-To build and test the HTML5 backend, invoke the following command:
+To build and test the HTML5 backend, invoke the following commands:

 ```
+cd playn-samples/hello
 mvn integration-test -Phtml
 ```